awsdocs/aws-php-developers-guide/doc_source/kms-example-alias.md

 + Update an alias using [UpdateAlias](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kms-2014-11-01.html#updatealias)\.
 + Delete an alias using [DeleteAlias](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kms-2014-11-01.html#deletealias)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

 For more information about using AWS Key Management Service \(AWS KMS\), see the [AWS KMS Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)\.

-## Create an Alias<a name="create-an-alias"></a>
+## Create an alias<a name="create-an-alias"></a>

-To create an alias for a CMK, use the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation\.
+To create an alias for a KMS key, use the [CreateAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateAlias.html) operation\.
 The alias must be unique in the account and AWS Region\.
-If you create an alias for a CMK that already has an alias, `CreateAlias` creates another alias to the same CMK\.
+If you create an alias for a KMS key that already has an alias, `CreateAlias` creates another alias to the same KMS key\.
 It doesn’t replace the existing alias\.

  **Imports**